theborakompanioni/azure-docs.de-de/articles/data-lake-analytics/data-lake-analytics-get-started-net-sdk.md

 <properties
-   pageTitle="Erste Schritte mit Azure Data Lake Analytics mithilfe des .NET SDK | Azure" description="Enthält Informationen zur Verwendung des .NET SDK zum Erstellen von Data Lake-Speicherkonten und Data Lake Analytics-Aufträgen sowie zum Übermitteln von Aufträgen, die in U-SQL geschrieben sind. " services="data-lake-analytics" documentationCenter="" authors="edmacauley"
+   pageTitle="Get started with Azure Data Lake Analytics using .NET SDK | Azure" description="Learn how to use the .NET SDK to create Data Lake Store accounts, create Data Lake Analytics jobs, and submit jobs written in U-SQL. " services="data-lake-analytics" documentationCenter="" authors="edmacauley"